thd3r/thd3r.github.io/_posts/2022-12-04-How-to-configure-jekyll-TeXt-theme.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-> This jekyll theme was created by [@kitian616](https://github.com/kitian616), Thank you for making it better.

 ## How do themes work?
 Jekyll themes allow you to contain all the templating and presentational code within a Ruby gem, much in the same way Jekyll plugins are contained.
 This means the design can be easily applied to a site, used on multiple sites, and the site codebase isn’t cluttered by the presentational layer.
 By nature, Any well structured site that has easily editable content is ‘themeable’ — a layer, or skin, That presents content in the way the owner or creator intended; Jekyll is no different.
 Pages, posts and any other form of formatted content can be segregated from the templating files.